 Stade: The Schwedenspeicher-Museum exhibits a bog body known as Obenaltendorf Man; his clothing and two silver ornaments found with the body, are also on display.

-Dublin: The National Museum of Ireland displays one very dry bog body named the Gallagh Man.
+Dublin: The National Museum of Ireland displays at least one very dry bog body named the Gallagh Man.